lyuzizheng/lzz-blog/content/posts/study/im_architecture/index.md

     relative: true

 ---
+This essay I will start from a view of PM to define what user's need for a simple instant messaging service as well as a perspective of SWE on how to implement these features (backend) in a robust and reliable way.

 ## What is "IM"

 ### Basic "IM" introduction

 IM means instant messaging, many APPs support Instant messaging function.
+Tipical IM Applications include Messenger, WhatsApp, Telegram and many more other small .
 The most simple scenario is that User A would love to send message to User B.

 In this simple case, what we can think about fulfilling the function is that: